KelvinPompey-40718390/sem-project-group6/use-cases/use-case-22.md

 ### Goal in Context

-As an Employee I want to view the Top 'N' populated **capital cities** in a **region** where I provide N to have easy access to this information.
+As a User I want to view the Top 'N' populated **capital cities** in a **region** where I provide N to have easy access to this information.

 ### Scope

-Company.
+Organisation.

 ### Level